wesselb/wesselb.github.io/_posts/2020-11-07-julia-learning-circle-meeting-1.md

 To better retain what we learn, I will be turning my notes into small blog posts.
 The posts should be simple, quick, but hopefully enjoyable reads.

-The code snippets in this post are ran on Julia 1.6.0-DEV.1440.
+The code snippets in this post are run on Julia 1.6.0-DEV.1440.

 ## Just-in-Time Compilation